If you haven't already, please check out Part 1 of this series where I discuss how to create an Image Template.

 The first way is to invoke the "Run" action against your Image Template Resource.

-If you're running the Az PowerShell Module, then you can use Invoke-AzResourceAction:
+With the Az PowerShell Module, you can use Invoke-AzResourceAction:

-If you're running the Az CLI, then you can use az resource invoke-action:
+With the Az CLI, you can use az resource invoke-action:

 The second way I've seen is to use the Az CLI and run az image builder: